RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 In chats, 7 Cups supports 15 smileys.
 You type them as text, like `:)` and 7 Cups converts them to images later.
 For convenience, similar (but not identical) text smileys are supported in the editor.

 Many of these smileys have alternative forms, like `:-)` for `:)`.
-Most of these alternative are also supported.
+Most of these alternatives are also supported.

 Here's the list, showing only the shortest text forms, not the alternatives: